Written by Sindhu Shivalingam and published on 08 June 2021.

-Language, reading and written skills: Keeley, a language educator at The American International School says, “We let younger children pick letters and ask them questions like, ‘What is that letter?
-Do you know how it sounds?’ and so on.
-Our interactions are inquiry-based and they help in language acquisition.”
+Language, reading, and writing skills: Keeley, a language educator at The American International School says, "We let younger children pick letters and ask them questions like, 'What is that letter?
+Do you know how it sounds?' and so on.
+Our interactions are inquiry-based and they help in language acquisition."

-Cosy reading nooks with shelves of picture books invite children to pick and snuggle up with a book, to browse and read.
+Cozy reading nooks with shelves of picture books invite children to pick and snuggle up with a book, to browse and read.
 Of course, no day is complete without the teacher reading a book aloud to the children and sharing stories.
-Children also learn new words by observing the space around them, going on field trips, listening to stories and enacting rhymes.
+Children also learn new words by observing the space around them, going on field trips, listening to stories, and enacting rhymes.

 Art: Children have a ready supply of art materials to get inspired.
-In any play-based learning environment, the process of making the art or having fun is given more importance than the end product.
-It is not about getting the perfect collage or colouring within the lines.
-It is about the process of the child selecting the colours and sitting down to paint.
+In any play-based learning environment, the process of making art or having fun is given more importance than the end product.
+It is not about getting the perfect collage or coloring within the lines.
+It is about the process of the child selecting the colors and sitting down to paint.
 Children are also encouraged to go outdoors to collect twigs and leaves or watch a millipede crawl.
 Children then come back to the class to create art out of the collected dried leaves and sticks.
 They feel a great sense of accomplishment in creating their artwork.
-At the American International School, there is a display of several such artworks — paint brushes made using twigs and thread, collages made out of leaves, family portraits, colourful paintings and more.
+At the American International School, there is a display of several such artworks —paintbrushes made using twigs and thread, collages made out of leaves, family portraits, colorful paintings, and more.